billroy/arduino-redis-datalogger/README.md

 # On the Arduino: Testing the Arduino setup

+This would be a good time to play around with the examples in the example .pde file to familiarize yourself with the operation of the Bitlash redis client.

 Define these functions in Bitlash; you can copy and paste from here (minus the '>'):